kjm1425/AlphaChiLambdaMatchingSystem/README.md

 # How do I get set up?

-## First clone the AlphaChiLambdaMatchingSystem repository
+## First, clone the AlphaChiLambdaMatchingSystem repository

 This simply means you need to enter the command below into a terminal.
 On Macs and Windows, you simply use the Terminal application.
 The path to this application if you have trouble finding it, on Mac the path should be Applications -> Utilities -> Terminal and on Windows, Applications -> Accessories -> Terminal.